bluejava/zousan/README.md

 The other addition is a utility function called ```all()``` which takes an array of promises and returns a single promise that will resolve when all promises in the array resolve.
 The value passed to you is an array with the values from each promise respectively.
 If any promise within the passed array rejects, this will reject with the same error as the original rejection.

+**Note:** The array can contain non-promises as well.
+They will be passed through to the resolved array as-is.

 It is available by calling ```Zousan.all()``` (i.e. does not require a promise instance).

 For example, to obtain data from a list of sources: